 4. Replace a statement with a question

-Instead of adding a straightforward call-to-action to your email preheader, try using a question instead.
-This forces the reader to engage, which draws them into your email even before opening it.
+Instead of adding a straightforward call to action to your email preheader, try using a question instead to draw attention.
+This forces the reader to engage, which pulls them into your email even before opening it.

 Fingerhut does a good job of this in the example above.
 Instead of advising the recipient to reset their eating habits by ordering more healthy foods, the brand asks their subscribers whether they need to reset their meal plan.
 A recipient who sees this preheader and goes “Yes, that’s me!” will surely open the email and read on.

 Once belonging to the realm of chat messages and forum threads, emojis are everywhere now – including in email marketing.
 Still, they’re riskier to implement than any of the strategies mentioned above and if you aren’t sure how your audience will respond to them, it’s best to run a small test first.

 Framebridge makes smart use of the heart emoji in both the subject line and preheader text as when you open their email, you see that they’re promoting a heart-shaped picture frame.

 It won’t always be this easy to perfectly align your preheader emoji use with the content of your email so instead, you can use emojis to emphasize your message or the emotion you’re trying to convey.